bml-research/data_analysis_bml/excel/excel_08_data_analysis.md

 =COUNTIF(A1:A10;">10")
 ```

-where A1:A10 (the first argument) is the range of cells to be evaluated and ">10" (the secons argument) is the condition to be evaluated.
+where A1:A10 (the first argument) is the range of cells to be evaluated and ">10" (the second argument) is the condition to be evaluated.

 So the basic anatomy of a function is: